 - PhD in Human Resources and Leadership Development

 - PhD in Human Resources and Organizational Behavior

 Doctoral degrees in human resources provide a solid foundation for academic careers in research-oriented universities.
-Students are exposed to research methods, cutting-edge theories, and analytical techniques in order to develop the skills necessary to conduct impactful research.
+These programs include study in research methods, cutting-edge theories, and the analytical techniques used when conducting impactful research.

 (Shown here with slight modifications, are recommended content areas developed by SHRM and originally published in the SHRM Human Resource Curriculum: An Integrated Approach to HR Education.)